puppetlabs/trapperkeeper/README.md

 ## Documentation

-There is lots and lots of documentation available on our:
+You can find a quick-start, example code, and lots and lots of documentation on our:

 * [Wiki](https://github.com/puppetlabs/trapperkeeper/wiki)